demisto/content/docs/package_directory_structure/README.md

 A package should be a sub-directory of either Integrations or Scripts directory, and contain the following files:

+ - `<INTEGRATION-NAME>.py` - Integration / automation script Python code.
- - 2 Python files - the code and the unit test code.
+ - `<INTEGRATION-NAME>_test.py` - Python unit test code.
- - YAML file - configuration file.
+ - `<INTEGRATION-NAME>.yml` - Configuration YAML file.
- - PNG file - integration logo (for integrations only).
+ - `<INTEGRATION-NAME>_image.png ` - Integration PNG logo (for integrations only).
- - MD file - detailed instructions (for integrations only).
+ - `<INTEGRATION-NAME>_description.md` - Detailed instructions markdown file (for integrations only).
- - CHANGELOG - a markdown file which include the script/integration release notes.
+ - [CHANGELOG.md](https://github.com/demisto/content/blob/master/docs/release_notes/README.MD) - a markdown file which include the script/integration release notes.
- - Pipfile (can be copied from Tests/scripts/dev_envs/default_python3)
+ - `Pipfile` (can be copied from Tests/scripts/dev_envs/default_python3)
- - Pipfile.lock (can be copied from Tests/scripts/dev_envs/default_python3)
+ - `Pipfile.lock` (can be copied from Tests/scripts/dev_envs/default_python3)
+    - Note: Since Python 2.7 will not be maintained past 2020, we refer only to Python 3.

 For example, a package of the integration [Palo Alto Networks Cortex](https://github.com/demisto/content/tree/master/Integrations/PaloAltoNetworksCortex) is stored under Integrations directory in a sub-directory names PaloAltoNetworksCortex and contain the following files: